wix-incubator/wix-rest-docs/wix-bookings/guides/Terminology.md

 A double booking occurs when a customer attempts to book a service that's already reserved.
 This can happen when multiple bookings are created simultaneously.
-When Wix Bookings detects insufficient availability during booking confirmation, the business must manually resolve the conflict.
+When Wix Bookings detects insufficient availability during booking confirmation, the business must manually resolve the conflict using [Confirm Or Decline Booking](https://dev.wix.com/docs/rest/business-solutions/bookings/bookings-and-time-slots/bookings-v2/bookings-v2-and-confirmation/confirm-or-decline-booking) or [Reschedule Booking](https://dev.wix.com/docs/rest/business-solutions/bookings/bookings/bookings-writer-v2/reschedule-booking).

 ## Event